Midnight lightning in Connecticut

 Bobbie Markowe, here played by Paula Prentiss, is shocked by a realization that finally strikes her at the women’s club meeting.

 The end of this movie has some similarity to the beginning of Sucker Punch (2012).
-(See Stairway to Paradise, my review of Sucker Punch.)
+(See Stairway to Paradise, my review.)

 The Stepford Men’s Association building and the storm are similar, and in some respects identical, to those in the 2004 Stepford Wives.